FHG-IMW/data-quality/README.md

 result.quality_score #=> returns the objects quality_score
 ```

-You can inspect every single quality_test inside a result by accessing it through one of the QualityTestResult array:
+You can inspect every single quality_test inside a result by accessing it through one of the QualityTestResult arrays:

 ```ruby
 result = Car.first.run_quality_tests(true) #=> true means that the result will be saved to the database